 These are the most important things you can do:

-- Don’t push it and put yourself at risk!
+- Don’t get too confrontational with the at-fault driver and put yourself at risk

 - Get the license plate number

 - Get as much information as you can

 - Download the Auto Accident Toolkit to help you keep track of events and crucial information

 - Call an experienced attorney to get a legal team on your side

 When you’ve been in a Colorado car accident, the stress of an uncooperative driver can compound the worry you feel about your car, your insurance rates, and your health.
 If the other driver won’t give you his insurance information, you’re not out of luck.

 First and foremost, do not do anything that you feel puts you at risk.

 Your safety is of paramount importance, and there’s no benefit to being aggressive toward the other driver or otherwise trying to pressure them to give you their insurance details.
 If the other driver refuses, don’t push your luck or endanger your safety.
 Leave them alone, avoid provocation, and take steps to get information without letting the other driver know you’re doing so.
 Having enough information about the auto accident during your personal injury insurance claim can affect your settlement, so it’s important to remember that you have options that do not require you to directly engage with the other driver.

 Get a License Plate Number